 But if writing is your business, you want to improve your writing and take it to another level.
 So you need so much more.

-You also need vocabulary enhancement suggestions and synonyms.
-You should check for overused and repeated words, clichés and redundancies, sticky sentences, reading grade and transitions to the list above.
+You will be able to check for overused and repeated words, clichés and redundancies, sticky sentences, reading grade, and transitions to the list above.

-Other useful tools are to find writing errors and mistakes that are hard to find.
+Other useful tools include locating writing errors and mistakes that are usually hard to find.

 Yes, there is a big difference between a free grammar app and what a premium version can give you.